hydro-project/hydroflow/README.md

 ## Towards a more comprehensive approach
 What's wanted, we believe, is a proper language stack addressing distributed concerns:

 - **Broad Expressivity**: The stack should support a spectrum of performance regimes from lightweight, low-latency async event handling to high-throughput dataflow.
-It should also support a full range of architectural configurations, from SIMD to more heterogeneous architectures.
+It should also support a full range of architectural configurations, from [SPMD](https://en.wikipedia.org/wiki/Single_program,_multiple_data) to more heterogeneous architectures.
 - **Familiarity**: The distributed aspects of the language should be integrated into a familiar mature programming language and environment, including libraries, IDEs and other tooling.
 A mature compiler should optimize local code to be fast and lean.
 (Hydro embraces Rust and LLVM for these attributes.)
 - **Performance control**: The ability to program a fleet of machines "globally" should not prevent software engineers from optimizing the code that executes locally at each node.
 - **Distributed Typechecking**: The type system of the language should enforce distributed correctness in the compiler, in ways that are visible in an IDE at time of authoring.
 For example, the types of data items should include their abstract locations, so that two items materialized at different nodes cannot be referenced together without an intervening construct for (async) communication.
 - **Distributed Optimizations**: The compiler should be able to correctly optimize (transform) programs for distributed concerns: removing bottlenecks by flexibly assigning compute and data to different processes or clusters, while preserving program semantics.
-- **Modularity**: The standard modularity of traditional programming—e.g. function calling abstractions—should work for distriuted logic.
+- **Modularity**: The standard modularity of traditional programming—e.g. function calling abstractions—should work for distributed logic.
 For example, it should be possible to wrap a common cross-node construct like "heartbeats and timeouts", and invoke it as simply as one invokes a sequential function.
 - **Native Testing Tools** for correctness.
-In today's standard practice, formal specification languages for testing (e.g. TLA+) are separate from languages of implementation.
+In today's standard practice, formal specification languages for testing (e.g. [TLA+](https://en.wikipedia.org/wiki/TLA%2B)) are separate from languages of implementation.
 We believe it should be possible to perform many kinds of formal testing (e.g. model checking) on the same code that is used in deployment.

 [Hydro](https://hydro.run) is a Rust library for distributed programming that is designed to address these goals.

 # Learning More
 The Hydro project's main website is at [https://hydro.run](https://hydro.run).

-- **Docs**: There are docs for the [high-level Hydroflow+ language](https://hydro.run/docs/hydroflow_plus/) and the [low-level Hydroflow IR](https://hydro.run/docs/hydroflow), as well as the [HydroDeploy](https://hydro.run/docs/deploy) framework for launching Hydroflow+ programs.
+- **Docs**: There are docs for the [high-level Hydro language](https://hydro.run/docs/hydro/) and the low-level dataflow IR, [DFIR](https://hydro.run/docs/dfir), as well as the [HydroDeploy](https://hydro.run/docs/deploy) framework for launching Hydroflow+ programs.

 - **Research Papers**: Our [research publications](https://hydro.run/research) are available on the project website.
 Some notable selections:
     - The original Hydro vision paper from CIDR 2021: [New Directions in Cloud Programming](https://hydro.run/papers/new-directions.pdf)